 Lindhe Consultants: NIRAS, Freja, Hasløv & Kjærsgaard Engineer: COWI Landscape: Marianne Levinsen, Henrik Jørgensen Artwork: Aggebo & Henriksen From the architect.
 The Tietgen dormitory project was made possible by a donation from the Nordea Denmark Fund.
 The intention of the donation was to make possible the realization of ‘the dormitory of the future’ through a clear and visionary architectural idea.
 Housing approximately 400 students, it is to be a reference project of international format.
 The site is located near Copenhagen University in Ørestad North, a recently planned neighbourhood characterized by flowing canals and a consistent, rigid building structure.
 The project’s dynamic, sculptural expression is created by the contrast of the building’s overall form with the honest expression of the individual programmatic elements.

 The new development will contain faculty buildings for Humanities and Social Sciences.
 Somerville College occupies the whole southern boundary of the site.
 When the old hospital buildings were knocked down they exposed the north-facing flank wall to Somerville College.
-The parcel of land ceded by the University was just wide enough to allow one student room and a connecting passageway.
+The proximity of older hospital buildings meant that the College had turned their buildings away from the Infirmary.